-Besides learning about hidden aspects of our psyche and background, here are five other reasons why we should be open to understanding the differences in others:
+Besides learning about hidden aspects of our psyche and background, here are five other reasons why we should be open to understanding other peoples differences:

 1. You’ll learn new things and make better decisions: They say that everyone you meet can teach you something new.
 When we are curious about others and ask the right questions, we can learn a lot of interesting things.
 You never know, you might get a spark of inspiration or a brilliant insight from someone when you least expect it.

 2. You’ll make more interesting friends: When we come from a non-judgmental place, other people can sense it and will be naturally drawn to you.
 This results in you building a more eclectic network of friends from different backgrounds.
 The internet makes it a whole lot easier for us to access all kinds of online groups and communities where we can meet a diverse array of people.
 This exposure normalizes other peoples differences to us.

 3. You’ll be a more progressive person: Our world is becoming an increasingly smaller and cohesive unit because of the Internet and the ease of travel.
 Our global diaspora is filled with a population of individuals with increasingly complex layers and textures to their cultural identity.
 By becoming more sensitive to these shifts, we stay on trend with the progression of our global culture.